Content Map Terms

 • When driving your car, adjust your seat to keep your knees nearly level with your hips.
 Sit straight, and drive with both hands on the steering wheel.
 Your arms should be in a slightly flexed, comfortable position.
 Use a small pillow, a rolled-up towel, or a lumbar roll if you need extra back support.
 If your seat angles down from front to back, create a more horizontal surface to sit on with a travel cushion or triangular foam wedge.

-If this sitting position causes pain, talk to your doctor or physiotherapist.
+It this sitting position causes pain, talk to your doctor or physical therapist.
 You may have a condition such as a problem with a disc or with bones in your back.

 If you spend a lot of time sitting, get up, move around, and stretch frequently.
 Consider varying your seating arrangement: